Reputation management is more than crisis response

 Reputation is the watchword of charities and businesses everywhere these days.
 Like it or not, we live in a reputation economy, where the perceptions of other people matter hugely.
 But in an era when we’re being constantly judged, how can charities better protect and enhance their reputations?

-Just over the past six months, there have been a whole host of reputation crises, both within the charity sector and beyond.
+Over just the past six months, there have been a whole host of reputation crises, both within the charity sector and beyond.
 Many have cost tens of millions of pounds to recover.
 That in itself is a great incentive to manage reputation positively before a crisis hits.

 Therefore, multiple stakeholder opinions and expectations matter, if you are to maximise the chances of success in your charity’s mission. ￼In our fully-connected world, employee perceptions matter just as much as those of politicians or the general public.
 Fail to understand and deliver against each of these different expectations, and the reputational damage can be equally profound.